TheresaLui/SelfHelpContent_v2/articles/microsoft.visualstudio/visualstudio-dockerandkubernetesserviceconnections.md

 Are you facing one of these common problems?

-* **I want to close all public access to Azure Container Registry and Azure Key Vault excluding Azure Devops.
-What are the Azure Devops's Public ip addresses?**
+* **I want to close all public access to Azure Container Registry and Azure Key Vault excluding Azure DevOps.
+What are the Azure DevOps's Public ip addresses?**

     	The list of IP ranges are given [here](https://docs.microsoft.com/azure/devops/organizations/security/allow-list-ip-url?view=azure-devops#ip-addresses-and-range-restrictions).
 You can also make use of a [Self-Hosted Agents](https://docs.microsoft.com/azure/devops/pipelines/agents/v2-windows?view=azure-devops) to carry out this.